mlflow/mlflow/docs/source/tracking.rst

 .. note::
-    If the mlflow server is *not configured* with the ``--serve-artifacts`` option, the client directly pushes artifacts to the artifact store.
-It does not proxy these through the tracking server.
+    If the MLflow server is *not configured* with the ``--serve-artifacts`` option, the client directly pushes artifacts to the artifact store.
+It does not proxy these through the tracking server by default.

     For this reason, the client needs direct access to the artifact store.
 For instructions on setting up these credentials, see :ref:`Artifact Stores <artifact-stores>`.